SALabUFMG/SALabUFMG.github.io/_pages/fof24.md

 <hr>

-### The Program—The Future of Football
+### The Program — The Future of Football
-- **September 4, 2024**—<a href='https://www.sps.nyu.edu/homepage/academics/divisions-and-departments/preston-robert-tisch-institute-for-global-sport.html'>The Business of Global Football</a>
+- **September 4, 2024** — <a href='../BGF24/'>The Business of Global Football</a>
     - Panels and Speakers Topics, with a focus on revenue generation and building brand loyalty:
-        - Fan Engagement—deepening clubs’ relationships with fans and ways to monetize the engagement
+        - Fan Engagement — deepening clubs’ relationships with fans and ways to monetize the engagement
-        - The Media Landscape—in the wake of Brazil’s recent first division media rights deal, exploring the future of media
+        - The Media Landscape — in the wake of Brazil’s recent first division media rights deal, exploring the future of media
-        - Partnerships & Sponsorships—creating a strong value proposition for partners and exploring new assets to offer
+        - Partnerships & Sponsorships — creating a strong value proposition for partners and exploring new assets to offer
-        - Emerging Revenue Streams—how do eSports, sports betting and the opportunity to expand the club’s brand globally fit into the priorities for clubs?
+        - Emerging Revenue Streams — how do eSports, sports betting and the opportunity to expand the club’s brand globally fit into the priorities for clubs?
-        - AI and Data-Driven Decisions—the emerging role of AI in football
+        - AI and Data-Driven Decisions — the emerging role of AI in football
-        - Leadership and Innovation in Football—best practices regarding ways to create value for all stakeholders
+        - Leadership and Innovation in Football — best practices regarding ways to create value for all stakeholders
-    - Clubs and Brands who have confirmed interest to participate—FC Bayern, Atlético Mineiro, Liverpool FC, Alibaba, Codajas Sports Capital, Montevideo City Torque, and AlphaPlay AI.
-Members of other organizations have expressed interest, including Club Tigres, Blue United, World Cup 2026, and others.
+    - Clubs and Brands who have confirmed interest to participate — Teams from Bundesliga (Germany), Premier League (England),  Liga MX (Mexico), Brasileirão (Brazil), championships organizers and brands of the football area.
     - Evening networking reception and dinner for speakers, faculty, and special guests, which will provide an opportunity to expand everyone’s global network
-- **September 5, 2024**—<a href='../FAME24/'>Football Analytics: Modeling and Experience (FAME)</a>
+- **September 5, 2024** — <a href='../FAME24/'>Football Analytics: Modeling and Experience (FAME)</a>
     - A full day of discussions on how data can enhance various aspects of decision-making in football, ranging from squad-building and player evaluation, to in-match strategies.
 This will include innovative applications of generative AI to aid clubs in being more efficient.
 The topics include:
-        - Executives—bridging the gap between executive decision making and quantitative insights
+        - Executives — bridging the gap between executive decision making and quantitative insights
-        - Scouting—how data can support not only the evaluation of players but automate and enhance the talent identification process in a club?
+        - Scouting — how data can support not only the evaluation of players but automate and enhance the talent identification process in a club?
-        - Match Analysis—exploration of opponents’ traits and strategies that can be uncovered through the use of data
+        - Match Analysis — exploration of opponents’ traits and strategies that can be uncovered through the use of data
         - Performance–how can data give insight into the physical load players exert in training and matches?
         - Predictive models in football–What are some of the challenges of creating models in football and how should insights be communicated to non-technical stakeholders?
-    - Clubs and Brands who have confirmed interest in participating — Flamengo, Palmeiras, Atlético Mineiro, Red Bull Bragantino, Botafogo, Fluminense,  Cruzeiro, Ceará, América MG.
+    - Clubs and Brands who have confirmed interest in participating — Teams from Brasileirão (Brazil) as Flamengo, Palmeiras, Atlético Mineiro, Cruzeiro, Red Bull Bragantino, Botafogo, Fluminense, Ceará, América MG as they was on FAME '23.

 <hr>